The famous Norwegian photographer Morten Krogvold was moved by his experience at MUNCH.

-"My favorite dishes are all connected to days of the week.
+"My favourite dishes are all connected to days of the week.
 On Fridays, I eat tartar, with a cold beer and a jenever."

 Krogvold's triangle is almost complete.
 Now, we need a place to sleep.

-"When we artists come to Oslo, we always stay at a pension - Cochs Pensjonat.
+"When we artists come to Oslo, we always stay at Cochs Pensjonat.